 * Point-of-service or other plans not filed and approved as HMOs by the Office of the Insurance Commissioner do not qualify.

-Allowed Amount - The maximum amount that Premera pays for a covered service or supply is known as the “allowed amount.”
+Allowable Charge - The maximum amount that Premera pays for a covered service or supply is known as the “allowable charge.”
 If you use in-network providers, this means that the providers have agreed to accept this amount as payment in full after you have met your deductible, and any applicable copays and coinsurance.
 You will not be balance-billed if you use in-network providers.

 You also have coverage internationally.
 Although BlueCard Worldwide provides a network of contracting hospitals, it only provides referrals to doctors and other health care providers.
 Use the same phone number for this service.